urbanware-org/typefx/README.md

 The *TypeFX* module allows printing a string with a user-defined delay after each character.

-:arrows_clockwise: If you are also interested in a character flipping effect text printer module, you can find it [here](https://github.com/urbanware-org/flipfx).
+:arrows_clockwise: If you are interested in a character flipping effect text printer module, you can find it [here](https://github.com/urbanware-org/flipfx).

+:left_right_arrow: There also is a left-to-right line bouncing effect module [here](https://github.com/urbanware-org/bouncefx).

 [Top](#typefx)